timfox456/java-fsd/restaurant-frontend/README.md

 ● Pushing the code to the git repository

-### You must use the following tools:
+### You can use the following tools:

 ● HTML: To define the content of the website

 ● Bootstrap: To build the website (this is required)

-● JavaScript: To handle events and responses
+● JavaScript (Optional): To handle events and responses

 ● JQuery (Optional): To include JavaScript plugins like modals, tooltips, etc.   (Use of JQuery beyond that portion used for bootstrap is optional.)